 Learning the hard way

-Although financial education has been on the curriculum for secondary schools since 2014, they are often short of time and resources, and parental actions have been shown to have a far greater impact on a child’s financial capability in the long run.¶ The best way for children to learn is by being given the opportunity to make their own mistakes, so stepping in to bail out your child every time they run out of money or make a wrong decision won’t allow them to learn financial independence.
+Although financial education has been on the curriculum for secondary schools since 2014, schools are often short of time and resources, and parental actions can have a greater impact.
+Only 40% of children say they were taught about money at school according to Money Helper (formerly the Money Advice Service).
+The best way for children to learn is by being given the opportunity to make their own mistakes, so stepping in to bail out your child every time they run out of money or make a wrong decision won’t allow them to learn financial independence.
 Key budgeting skills can be learned from the moment they first receive pocket money.
 But in this complex financial world, teens need the knowledge as well as experience to make the right decisions as they venture out into the world of work or college.